 You can plant spaghetti squash at intervals throughout the summer to produce a continuous harvest in the fall, but the last planting should be no less than about three months before the first expected frost date.
 Mature squash can tolerate one or two light frosts, which actually improve their flavor, but harvest spaghetti squash before the first hard frost sets in.

-Soil, Sunlight and Water Recommendations for Spaghetti Squash
+Soil, Sunlight, and Water Recommendations for Spaghetti Squash

 Spaghetti squash plants are large and need a lot of nutrients, so it's important to mix compost into the soil before planting.
-The ideal soil is loose and well-draining, and it should be turned to a depth of at least 8 inches to make it loose enough for the roots to spread.
+The ideal soil is loose and well drained, and it should be turned to a depth of at least 8 inches to make it loose enough for the roots to spread.
 Keep the soil moist while seeds are germinating and young plants are getting established, but once the flowers appear, water only if the rainfall is less than 1 to 2 inches a week.
 The plant thrives in full sun, and once the leaves develop, they'll provide enough shade to keep weeds from growing in the surrounding soil.

 How to Propagate Spaghetti Squash

 You can only grow spaghetti squash from seeds, and to ensure the plant has the characteristics you expect, you should purchase the seeds from a supplier.
 The squash plant must be cross-pollinated to produce fruit, and because bees do the work, the pollen may or may not come from flowers on the same plant.
-If you grow other squash species nearby, seeds obtained from your spaghetti squash may produce fruit with characteristics of the other species.
-If that's not important to you or you hand-pollinate the flowers, go ahead and collect seeds, dry them and plant them the following year.
+If you grow other squash species nearby, seeds harvested from your spaghetti squash may produce fruit with characteristics of the other species.
+If that's not important to you or you hand-pollinate the flowers, go ahead and collect seeds, dry them, and plant them the following year.

 How to Harvest Spaghetti Squash

 It's essential to leave spaghetti squash on the vine until it's fully ripe because it won't ripen once you cut it.
-The squash gradually turns a deeper shade of yellow as the season progresses, and it's ready when the color is almost golden, the skin is shiny and it's hard enough to resist being punctured by your fingernail.
+The squash gradually turns a deeper shade of yellow as the season progresses, and it's ready when the color is almost golden and the skin is shiny and hard enough to resist being punctured by your fingernail.
 At this point, cut the stem with a knife or shears, leaving about an inch of stem on the fruit.
 Spaghetti squash will keep for up to three months when stored in a cool, dry place.

 Common Pests and Other Problems for Spaghetti Squash

-Like all squash plants, spaghetti squash is plagued by a host of insect pests, not the least of which are two hungry interlopers with the word "squash" right in their names.
+Like all squash plants, spaghetti squash is plagued by a host of garden pests, not the least of which are two hungry interlopers with the word "squash" right in their names.
 Some of these pests work out in the open and are big enough to pick off by hand, while others hide under leaves and in the ground and are recognizable only by the damage they do.
 Using row covers while the squash plants are young helps exclude some bugs, while others can be controlled with insecticidal soap.
 Some of the pests you might spot in your veggie garden include:

-- Squash bugs, which are shield-shaped, beetle-like bugs that cause speckled, wilted or yellow leaves and can damage or destroy the fruit.
-Pick them off, use insecticidal soap and destroy plants immediately after harvest.
+- Squash bugs, which are shield-shaped, beetle-like bugs that cause speckled, wilted, or yellow leaves and can damage or destroy the fruit.
+Pick them off, use insecticidal soap, and destroy plants immediately after harvest.

 - Squash vine borer larvae tunnel into the base of the stem and cause the plant to wilt or die.
-Look for holes lined with insect excrement, cut into the stem and remove the larvae.
+Look for holes lined with insect excrement, cut into the stem, and remove the larvae.
 Plow the crop deep into the soil immediately after harvest.

-- Cucumber beetles are yellow with black spots or bands, and they cause extensive damage to leaves, stems and fruit.
+- Cucumber beetles are yellow with black spots or bands, and they cause extensive damage to leaves, stems, and fruit.
 Protect preflowering plants with row covers and use a garden-safe insecticide if necessary.